assistech-iitdelhi/MaxTract/src/pdfExtract/README.md

 # Running

-Make sure the files extractElements(.opt), cll, pdf2tiff are in the same directory.
+Make sure the files extractElements(.opt), ccl, pdf2tiff are in the same directory.
 Then run

     ./extractElements -f input.pdf -d output_directory